 While the last major change to the tax code occurred in 2018 with the Tax Cut and Jobs Act (TCJA), each year can bring updates and small changes that can easily get missed if you’re not keeping up with updates.
-To help you prepare and plan your finances in 2021, our small business accountants in Raleigh are sharing the changes to the tax code in 2021 that may affect your business.
+To help you prepare and plan in 2021, our small business accountants in Raleigh are sharing the changes to the tax code in 2021 that may affect your business.

 If you own a small business that’s a sole proprietorship or LLC, these are pass-through businesses, meaning the income passes through to your personal tax return.
-Thus, it’s important to look at how tax brackets and deductions change.

 In 2021, the standard deduction will be: